-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

 Pay more upfront to save more

-Mint Mobile is willing ot reward you for your commitment offering discounted plans when you pay for three, six or twelve months at once.
-You can even get up to 12GB of high speed data per month alongside unlimited talk and text.

-Republic Wireless is an MVNO that uses WiFi calling by default but also utilizes both the T-Mobile and Sprint networks.
+Republic Wireless is an MVNO that uses Wi-Fi calling by default and utilizes both the T-Mobile and Sprint networks.
 You can purchase a phone from Republic or bring your own phone, provided that it's unlocked and GSM-compatible.
+Check your coverage on Republic's map before signing up.

 Price

-Republic has some of the simplest pricing around — in fact, there's just one plan.
-You pay only for the data you need, maxing out at 15GB a month, and of course you can increase your data plan mid-cycle if necessary.
-Save money by paying for 1GB or 2GB of data up front for $5 more per 1GB.
+Republic has some of the simplest pricing around—in fact, there's just one plan.
+You pay only for the data you need, maxing out at 15GB a month, and of course, you can increase your data plan mid-cycle if necessary.
+You can also save some money by paying by the year instead of by the month.

 - Unlimited talk and text — $15/month + $5 per GB

-Republic's plan includes mobile hotspot, WiFi calling, and free domestic roaming.
-There's no international calling, but you can call back to the U.S., Canada, or "per call countries" (which may cost up to $0.50 per minute) from anywhere in the world over WiFi.
+Republic's plan includes mobile hotspot, Wi-Fi calling, and free domestic roaming.
+There's no international calling, but you can call back to the U.S., Canada, or "per call countries" (which may cost up to $0.50 per minute) from anywhere in the world over Wi-Fi.

-Should you exhaust your data allotment for the month, Republic doesn't fall back to unlimited 2G; you'll need to pay for more data.
+Should you exhaust your data allotment for the month, you can add a GB for $5.
+But once you've used up your data, your speeds won't just slow down, they will stop working, and you'll need to pay for more data or wait until the next month.

 How to reload

-You can pay your phone bill online by visiting the My Account portal, or on your phone with the Republic Wireless app for Android.
+You can pay your phone bill online by visiting the My Account portal or on your phone with the Republic Wireless app.

 Republic Wireless